YashB63/GFG-Daily-Questions/README.md

     You have to find whether a combination of four elements in the array whose sum is equal to a given value X exists or not.

+Day 139:

+  Q1: Union of Two Sorted Arrays:

+    Given two sorted arrays of size n and m respectively, find their union.
+The Union of two arrays can be defined as the common and distinct elements in the two arrays.

+    Return the elements in sorted order.

+  Q2: Facing the Sun:

+    Given an array H representing heights of buildings.
+    You have to count the buildings which will see the sunrise (Assume : Sun rise on the side of array starting point).

+    Note : Height of building should be strictly greater than height of buildings in left in order to see the sun.

+  Q3: Adding Sun:

+    You start with an array A of size N.
+    Initially all elements of the array A are zero.
+    You will be given K positive integers.
+    Let j be one of these integers, you have to add 1 to all A[i], where i ≥ j.

+    Your task is to print the array A after all these K updates are done.

+    Note: Indices in updates array are given in 1-based indexing.
+    That is updates[i] are in range [1,N].